 Car brands adding electric options to their fleets are branching into individual charging stations, as a further method of quelling EV range anxiety.

 In the future, charging stations will be evenly divided into public and private.
-Public stations are the main option at the moment.
-They’re the stations anyone can use at hotels, shopping malls and other locations where people spend a few hours.
+Public stations are the leading option at the moment.
+They’re the chargers anyone can use at hotels, shopping malls and other locations where people spend a few hours.

 Private stations are on the rise.
-They’re located at people’s homes or places of work.
+Private stations are located at people’s homes or places of work.